 I hope I can provide some useful responses here to the questions you might have about counselling and psychotherapy.
 If you haven’t tried counselling previously you may want to know a little more about counselling and psychotherapy and you may be wondering what the difference is between them.

 As a counsellor I am responsible for providing a safe experience for you to talk openly.
 Without safety, there is no trust, and without trust there is no counselling.
 Building trust in one of the foundation stones of relationship building and it takes time to build.
 I will listen with empathy and humanity and assist you to tell your story, ask probing and clarifying questions, reflecting back and summarising what I hear.
 I will try to get it and understand how you feel about what you are telling me.

 Counselling is what happens as the therapeutic relationship develops.
 It is an experience rather than a set of skills or actions.

 What is Psychotherapy?

 Psychotherapy, like counselling is a talking therapy and involves many of the same elements.
 Often there is a natural, unnoticeable blend between counselling and psychotherapy.
-The difference between them is primarily one of depth.
+The difference between them is primarily one of depth and often they go hand in hand.
 Counselling tends to focus on identifying ways to manage and cope with life events and current issues.
 While psychotherapy asks the big question, who am I?
 Bringing the unconscious into our awareness is a central aspect of addressing who am I, as is exploring the relationship between the past and the present moment, and how experiences and events of the past, long forgotten, are impacting on life today.

 We all need help and support at different times in our lives.
 Today you might be the client, tomorrow it could be me.
 Essentially, we all serve each other in this life.